karthikv/binding_rules/README.md

 ## `no-unbound-method-decorator`
-This is the same as the [core `no-unbound-method` rule][no-unbound-method] rule, but also supports an option `decorator` to specify an the name of a decorator that binds a function (e.g. the `boundMethod` decorator from [autobind-decorator][autobind-decorator]).
+This is the same as the [core `no-unbound-method` rule][no-unbound-method] rule, but also supports an option `decorator` to specify the name of a decorator that binds a function (e.g. the `boundMethod` decorator from [autobind-decorator][autobind-decorator]).
 If a method is decorated with this decorator, it won't be considered unbound.